 This article is corrected and simplified,17 Sept.
 2018

-where D is mean grain size in microns, and P is laser path-length in mm.
-Similarly, the minimum measurable concentration is nearly Cmax/120.
+where D is mean grain size in μm, and P is laser path-length in mm.
+Similarly,

 The upper limit is defined by the concentration at which transmission across the optical path drops to 30%.
-This is not a hard limit.
+This is not an absolute limit.
 It is approximately where multiple-scattering starts to become significant.
 Measurements can be made in more turbid environment, but with some degradation of PSD at the small sizes.

 The lower limit is defined by the concentration where signals are likely to be adequate.
 We have chosen 99% transmission of laser as this lower concentration limit.
 Working in lower concentrations can cause problems of signal to noise, producing noisy PSD’s.

-Convenient Rules: The upper limit for 10 micron mean size (and any width) is ~75 micro-l/liter.
+The upper limit for 10 micron mean size (and any width) is ~75 μl/liter.
 This is due to the convenient crossing of all lines around this point.
 The lowest limit of concentration are about 120 times lower. [this is based on ratio of log of optical transmissions, 30% and 99%; i.e. log(0.3)/log(0.99)].

 Effect of Optical Path Length

-The limits are shown for an optical path in water of 50mm.
-For shorter paths, the limits increase proportionately; e.g. 10X shorter path (5mm) would have a 10X higher working limit.
+The limits are shown for an optical path in water of 50mm, i.e. for the LISST-100X and LISST-DEEP.
+For other instruments with shorter paths, the limits increase proportionately; e.g. 10X shorter path (5mm) would have a 10X higher working limit.
 Consequently,

 The upper limit is set by the mean diameter of particles and their size spread.
 The lines above are for widths of 1,2,4,6, and 8 size bins of LISSTs.
 Log-normal PSD’s of these widths, centered on bin 12, are shown in top-left inset.